erolbeyaz/redis-sentinel-haproxy-cluster-compose/README.md

 ---

 ## 🔐 7.
-Güvenlik Notları
+Security Recommendations

-- Production ortamında Redis şifre koruması kullanın.
+- Always enable Redis authentication in production.
-- UFW ile sadece ihtiyaç duyulan IP'lere bağlantı izni verin.
+- Restrict firewall rules to only trusted sources.
-- Gerekirse SSL/TLS kullanın.
+- Consider enabling SSL/TLS encryption.
-- Logları merkezi bir sistemde yönetin ve periyodik olarak temizleyin.
+- Centralize and rotate logs periodically.

 ---

 ## ⚙️ 8.
-HAProxy Entegrasyonu (Önerilen)
+HAProxy Integration (Recommended)

-### Avantajları:
+### Benefits:
-- **Tek giriş noktası (Single Entry Point)**
+- **Single entry point** for Redis connections
-- **Şeffaf Failover**
+- **Transparent failover** for applications
-- **Read/Write trafiğinin ayrılması**
+- **Read/write separation** (direct reads to slaves)
-- **Bağlantı havuzu yönetimi (Connection Pooling)**
+- **Efficient connection pooling**

 ---

-Bu adımları tamamlayan herkes, Redis Sentinel kümesini Docker üzerinden yüksek erişilebilirlikli bir yapıda ayağa kaldırabilir.
+By following this guide, you can deploy a robust and highly available Redis Sentinel cluster with Docker Compose and HAProxy across three nodes.